 A compass for societal transformation, arising from the personal testimony of coming out in the shadow of Nazi Germany.

-Collective Wisdom in the West: Shadows of the Enlightenment by Liam Kavanagh
+Collective Wisdom in the West: Beyond the shadows of the Enlightenment by Liam Kavanagh

 A Cognitive Scientist and Contemplative on the nature of ‘collective wisdom’ and what we need to do to get there.